RTLB training and support for study

 Each cluster lead school is expected to support RTLB in their training by granting them study leave and reducing their workload as appropriate during the training period.
 The amount of study leave provided is at the employer’s discretion.
 A suggested range for study release for the year is one day per week during the university semester in addition to the block course days.

-Detailed information can be found on the Ministry’s website, Special education study awards and scholarships.
+Detailed information can be found on the Ministry’s website, Learning Support Study Awards and Scholarships.

 When an RTLB is in training, the cluster sets aside funds to purchase textbooks.
 These textbooks become a cluster resource.